 The steam in the turbine is exhausted to an air-cooled condenser.
 Large cooling fans condense the steam into water, which is reused in the heat recovery steam generator.

-The turbine has a gross power output of 274MW and an operational efficiency of more than 60% in combined cycle operations.
+The turbine has a gross power output of 274MW and operational efficiency of more than 60% in combined-cycle operations.
 It has a faster cycling capability with the help of its fast-acting variable guide vanes.

 The active turbine clearance control system comprises a hydraulic clearance optimisation system, which helps to reduce engine performance losses.

-Equity financing for the Liberty project was provided by Panda Power Funds and institutional co-investors.
+Equity financing for the Liberty project was provided by Panda Power Funds.
+Institutional co-investors.
 Goldman Sachs, Credit Suisse and Ares Capital provided debt financing for the power plant while Union Bank acted as the documentation agent.

 Siemens Financial Services provided $50m in term-loan financing for the plant construction.

-The engineering, procurement and construction contract for the CCGT power plant was awarded to the joint venture of Gemma Power Systems and The Lane Construction.
-The contractual scope also includes the engineering and procurement for the balance of the plant.
+The engineering, procurement and construction contract for the combined-cycle power plant was awarded to the joint venture of Gemma Power Systems and The Lane Construction.
+The contractual scope also included the engineering and procurement for the balance of the plant.

 Siemens Energy was awarded a $400m contract for the supply of power plant blocks for the Liberty project.
 The equipment comprises one SGT6-8000H gas turbine, one SST6-5000 steam turbine, one hydrogen cooled SGen6-2000H generator and one heat recovery steam generator, along with the overall electrical system and the SPPA-T3000 I&C system.
 The contractual scope also includes long-term maintenance and service for the power plant units.

 The contract for conducting engineering and detailed design services for the Liberty project was awarded to Burns and Roe, a company based in New Jersey.